LIFE at Lascaux: First Color Photos From Another World

-The story is so improbable, so marvelous, that it feels more like the remnant of a dream, or a half-remembered myth, rather than something that unfolded within living memory …
+The story is so improbable, so marvelous, that it feels more like the remnant of a dream, or a half-remembered myth, rather than something that unfolded within living memory. . . .

 Miller, who was also an accomplished painter, went on: “I believe that in Cro-Magnons the religious sense was already highly developed and that it flourished here even if he lived like an animal in the depths of caves.”

 “We were the first people to light up the paintings so that we could see those beautiful colors on the wall,” Morse said.
 “Some people had been down there before us—but with flashlights, at best.
 We were the first to haul in professional gear and bring those spectacular paintings to life.
-This little French town — they simply didn’t have the money, the equipment, the capability to do anything like this after the war.
-So we did it — and they helped out, because they were as excited as we were to really see what was down there.”
+It was a challenging project—getting the generator, running wires down into the cave, lowering all the camera equipment down on ropes.
+But once the lights were turned on. . . .
+Wow!“

 In 1948, a year after Morse’s pioneering photographic work, Lascaux was opened to the public.
 But in 1963, the cave was closed after 15 short years when experts determined that carbon dioxide from the breath of thousands of visitors, as well as spores and other post-Ice Age contaminants tramped in from above ground, were damaging the paintings.
 Today, only a handful of people are allowed inside Lascaux for a few days each year to monitor damage (a mysterious, encroaching mold is the latest culprit) while they work to keep the magnificent paintings adorning the walls from going the way of their creators, and vanishing entirely.